Fall Color Trends: 8 Harvest-Inspired Hues To Embrace This Autumn

-Click through to learn how to decorate with five of fall’s most beautiful colors.
+Click through to learn how to decorate with eight of fall’s most beautiful colors.

 Sage has a pleasant grey tinge that makes it soft, natural and eminently livable, so it’s no wonder it’s a trending color in the design world this year.
 (We also happen to love sage’s earthy flavor, showcased in seasonal dishes like this indulgent side.)

 Sage pairs perfectly with off-white walls, providing just a hint of contrast.
 In this handsome apartment, a set of grey-green doors makes a subtle focal point.

 In the bedroom, sage is a very soothing choice.
 We love how this green panelled wall wraps the room in color, without skewing too sombre.

 Herb-inspired green is also a fitting pick for kitchen cabinetry.
 Noted chef Mark McEwan’s space feels warm and grounded thanks to a muddy shade of sage.

 For just a touch of earthy green, top tables with sage green plates, jugs and serving pieces, like Ferm Living’s clean-lined Neu ceramics.